 Duke CTSA (TL1) awarded by National Institutes of Health (Mentor).
 2018 to 2023

 Medical Scientist Training Program awarded by National Institutes of Health (Steering Committee Member).
 1997 to 2022

 Increasing Motivation in ADHD Via Self-activation of VTA awarded by National Institutes of Health (Principal Investigator).
 2016 to 2021

 Targeting reward dysfunction as a mechanism to improve smoking cessation awarded by National Institutes of Health (Co-Mentor).
 2016 to 2021

-Instructed Activation of the Human Dopaminergic Midbrain Using Real-Time fMRI in Nicotine-Dependent Individuals awarded by (Principal Investigator).
+Instructed Activation of the Human Dopaminergic Midbrain Using Real-Time fMRI in Nicotine-Dependent Individuals awarded by Brain and Behavior Research Foundation (Principal Investigator).
 2016 to 2020